How can I get started?

 - If 5 hours in make & model (PA28R-201, C182T, SR20 or DA40), checkout

 - If 50 hours complex (for the Arrow) or high performance (for the C182T), checkout

-- Private pilot or higher, 200 hours total time
+- Private pilot with instrument rating or higher, 200 hours total time

 - Written quiz